 There are many sites of historical interest including the site of Roman fort on Hardknott Pass, the excavations and war memorial on Castle Crag (2 miles from Manesty), the ancient stone circle at Keswick (6.5 miles) and of course Hadrian’s Wall reached via the border city of historic Carlisle.

-Historic Buildings: Historic homes, castles and abbeys are sprinkled around Cumbria and Mirehouse (8 miles) and Dalemain (20 miles) interestingly reflect the Keswick area.
-Others include Sizergh Castle, Holker Hall and Levens Hall all near Kendal, Hutton-in-the-Forest near Penrith, Furness abbey near Barrow, Skipton Castle on the Carlisle Settle railway.
+Historic homes, castles and abbeys are sprinkled around Cumbria and Mirehouse (8 miles) and Dalemain (20 miles) interestingly reflect the Keswick area.
+Others include Sizergh Castle, Holker Hall and Levens Hall all near Kendal, Hutton-in-the-Forest and Lowther Castle near Penrith, Furness abbey near Barrow, Skipton Castle on the Carlisle Settle railway.

-Animals: The Sheep and Wool Centre gives a surprising insight into our woolly friend; Trotters World of Animals and Eden Ostrich World gives a hands on experience; South Lakes Wild Animal Park is conservation orientated and internationally renowned; the World Owl Centre at Muncaster Castle is a must; for aquatic enthusiasts there’s the Lakes Aquarium at Windermere and the Lake District Coast Aquarium at Maryport.
+The Lake District Wildlife Park offer ‘Experience the Wild’ hands on experiences; the World Owl Centre at Muncaster Castle is a must; for aquatic enthusiasts there’s the Lakes Aquarium at Windermere and the Lake District Coast Aquarium at Maryport.

-Gardens: The local gardens reflect our geographic position and acid soils in Cumbria’s historic houses and those featured in the National Gardens Open Scheme.
-Manesty’s neighbour Brackenburn’s fine garden is open in late spring / early summer.
+The local gardens reflect our geographic position and acid soils in Cumbria’s historic houses and those featured in the National Gardens Open Scheme.
+Muncaster Castle, in the west of Cumbria, is famed for its rhododendrons and azaleas.